github/balanced-employee-ip-agreement/README.md

 ### How does BEIPA differ from other employee IP agreements?

-Many employee IP agreements are very generous – to the employer.
-To the extent [allowable by law](#in-what-jurisdictions-is-beipa-applicable), employers often use the IP agreement to get control over everything the employee creates during the period of employment, 24/7, over work created before the period of employment, and sometimes even to gain control over what a former employee creates (through "non-compete" terms).
+Many employee IP agreements are very generous – to employers.
+To the extent [allowable by law](#in-what-jurisdictions-is-beipa-applicable), employers get control over everything employees create while employed, 24/7, over work created before their employment, and sometimes even to gain control over what former employees create through "non-compete" terms.
 For an overview, see _[The New Cognitive Property: Human Capital Law and the Reach of Intellectual Property](https://ssrn.com/abstract=2517604)_.

 BEIPA only claims control of what the employee creates during the period of employment, and only creations made for or relating to the company's business.
 There surely are many other approaches to relatively "balanced" employee IP policy.
 We encourage progressive companies and workers to share their [agreements and lessons](#what-are-some-other-relatively-balanced-approaches).

 ### Why would a an employer want to use BEIPA?

 Your best employees are creative all of the time.
-BEIPA is good for their recruitment, retention, and motivation – just like other practices and policies that authentically promote work/life balance and autonomy:
+BEIPA is good for recruitment, retention, and motivation – just like other practices and policies that authentically promote work/life balance and autonomy:

-* The employees who feel they need to look over their shoulder and hide personal projects unrelated to the business are demotivated and set up for conflict.
+* Employees who feel they need to look over their shoulder and hide personal projects unrelated to the business are demotivated and set up for conflict.
 * You don't want to push out employees who feel they need to leave in order to work on a personal project unrelated to the business.
 * You don't want to keep employees who are staying only because they're uncertain whether they have the rights to leave and work on a project unrelated to the business full time.
 * You want to encourage employee learning through creation and contributions to their communities (e.g., through open source), unhindered by need for employer permission.